 At sunrise you can choose to:

-Night/day detection voltage settings can be used to adjust the detection to match the panel configuration.
-The day detection voltage must be 0.5V higher than the night detection level.
+The Sunset and Sunrise detection voltage settings can be used to adjust the detection to match the panel configuration.
+The Sunrise detection voltage must be 0.5V higher than the Sunset detection level.
 The lowest detectable voltage is 11.4V.
-Set this option to 0 to use the built-in defaults which are: Night = Vpanel<11.4V Day = Vpanel>11.9V).
+Set this option to 0 to use the built-in defaults, which are:

-The default setting is 0 (use built-in default voltages)
+The default setting is 0, which uses built-in default voltages.

-Using the 'Delay' periods for day/night changeover avoids the system making an accidental switch when clouds pass over the panels.
+Use the 'Delay' periods to avoid the system making an accidental switch when clouds passes over the panels.
 The valid range is between 0…60 minutes.
 These delays are disabled by default (0).

 The dimming settings can be adjusted.
 You can input the number of seconds required to achieve each percentage-point of change (x seconds/per 1% of dimming).
 The available setting parameters are 0 …99